Binlogo-Edu/CS-110/lecture-notes/src/lecture_1.md

 - Are small files stored diffirently than large files? <- **Performance**
 - How are files deleted?
 Make sure no space going to waste.
 - Can two filenames point to the same file?
 To avoid space waste.
+- Does file data share the same space as file metadata? <- (think: Heap Allocator...)

+**No matter how those questions are answered, the user should not be able to tell the difference.**

+### Modularity and Layering

+Add the `-i` flag to the `ls` command to see the inode number of the file.

+### Naming and Name Resolution

+what the inode is that is associated with that particular path.

+## Syllabus

+### Overview of Linux Filesystems

+- Linux and C libraries for file manipulation: `stat`, `struct stat`, `open`, `close`,`read`, `write`, `readdir`, `struct dirent`, file descriptors, regular files, directories, soft and hard links, programmatic manipulation of them, implementation of `ls`, `cp`, `find`, and other core Unix utilities you probably never realized were plain old C programs
+- Naming, abstraction and layering concepts in systems as a means for managing complexity, blocks, inodes, inode pointer structure, inode as abstraction over blocks, direct blocks, indirect blocks, doubly indirect blocks, design and implementation of a file system
+- Multiprocessing and Exceptional Control Flow
+  - Introduction to multiprocessing, fork, waitpid, execvp, process ids, interprocess communication, context switches, user versus kernel mode, system calls and how their calling convention differs from those of normal functions
+  - Protected address spaces, virtual memory, virtual to physical address mapping, scheduling Concurrency versus parallelism, multiple cores versus multiple processors, concurrency issues with multiprocessing, signal masks